oroinc/documentation/user/back-office/system/shipping-rules/expression-lang.rst

 * customerUser.middleName *string*
 * customerUser.lastName *string*
 * customerUser.fullName *string* (which is a customerUser.firstName ~ ‘ ‘ ~ customerUser.lastName, e.g. 'Amanda Cole')

+To find the whole list of fields available for *customerUser*, navigate to System > Entities > Entity Management > Customer User.
+More details on the entity fields management are described :ref:`here <admin-guide-manage-entity-fields>`.

 .. note:: Please note that if you enable guest checkout on your website, `customerUser` will be empty on the first two checkout steps.
 To prevent shipping and payment calculation errors, you can add an additional condition, "customerUser and", before the first usage of the `customerUser` variable, for example, `subtotal > 500.0 and customerUser and customerUser.email = ""`